ckeditor/ckeditor5/docs/installation/advanced/predefined-builds.md

 	* Social messaging and content sharing.
 	* Creation of ads in recruitment software.

-### When NOT to use builds?
+### When NOT to use predefined builds?

-{@link framework/index CKEditor 5 Framework} should be used, instead of builds, in the following cases:
+{@link framework/index CKEditor 5 Framework} or a {@link installation/getting-started/quick-start custom build} should be used, instead of predefined builds, in the following cases:

 * When you want to create your own text editor and have full control over its every aspect, from UI to features.
 * When the solution proposed by the builds does not fit your specific use case.